Christmas in Hungary: Nagykarácsony

 is often festive but more likely to involve a small number of people, perhaps just the immediate family members.
 Gift-giving is done after the meal, and after singing carols around the tree.

-On Christmss Eve, Hungarians may sing or listen to holiday songs such as "Silent Night".
+On Christmas Eve, Hungarians may sing or listen to holiday songs such as "Silent Night".
 They may attend Christmas mass either in the evening or at midnight, depending on their denomination.

 Hungarian Christmas meal

 Hungarians celebrate Christmas Day with a large meal, either lunch or dinner, often joined by extended family and friends.